 Every once in a while, something special pops up.
 Palmyra Hotel in Baalbek in Lebanon’s Beqaa Valley is one.
 There’s so much deliciously quirky with this place, I couldn’t not share it.

-Palmyra Hotel Baalbek: The Vibe
+Palmyra Hotel Baalbek: The Atmosphere

 Palmyra Hotel opened in 1874.
 During those 144 years, Lebanon has been through a couple of world wars and a devastating 15-year-long civil war.
 Furthermore, we’re just kilometres from the Syrian border, where war has been raging since the Arab Spring in 2011, and sadly doesn’t show any signs of dissipating any time soon.
 Four years ago, IS tried to get a foothold here in the Beqaa Valley, but their efforts were for the most part thwarted by the Lebanese army.